Skip to content

 Then why is there not more talk about economic abuse in the labor market?

-It should be noted that a distinction is made here between what is called "wage theft" and "financial abuse":
+It should be noted that a distinction is made here between what is called "wage theft" and "economic abuse":

-• Wage theft: An employer who seeks to reduce expenses on wages and salary-related expenses by avoiding paying employee entitlements, or omitting the payment of salary-related charges.
+• Wage theft: An employer seeks to reduce expenses on wages and salary-related expenses by avoiding paying employee entitlements, or omitting the payment of salary-related charges.

-Countless examples can be given of how financial abuse manifests itself in the labor market, but it doesn't take many examples to see why the crimes as such are always reduced to economic crimes:
+Countless examples can be given of how economic abuse manifests itself in the labor market, but it doesn't take many examples to see why the crimes as such are always reduced to economic crimes:

 • Perpetrators of financial abuse cannot be frontline workers, or simple staff with no responsibility.